Fairfax Radiological Consultants

 • Sudden severe headache with no known cause

 Endovascular Embolization is a minimally invasive treatment to block uncontrolled bleeding of the head or neck due to trauma, tumors or even severe nosebleeds.
-In this technique, the Neurointerventional surgeon inserts a catheter into an artery in the groin and guides it to the blood vessels involved.
+In this technique, the Neurointerventional Radiologist inserts a catheter into an artery in the groin and guides it to the blood vessels involved.
 Contrast dye is injected through the catheter and X-rays taken to identify the problem.
 The physician then injects small particles or glue which acts to seal the vessel and stop the bleeding.

 The procedure is performed under local or general anesthesia and takes approximately one hour, depending on the complexity of the problem.